 Victoria BC cruise schedule has listed vessels from major Alaskan-based fleets, including Holland America, NCL-Norwegian, Disney, Princess, Carnival, Celebrity, as well as the luxury brands RSSC-Regent, Oceania, Crystal, Seabourn, Ponant.
 Their ships usually stop in Victoria on relocation cruise itineraries (to and from Alaska).
 According to CLIA (Cruise Lines International Association), after Europe, Alaska is currently the world's second-leading cruise ship travel destination (excluding Asia).

 In early-February 2019, was reported that Ogden Point Terminal's expansion project was impacted as the mooring dolphin's piles were lost at sea.
 The China-made steel structures were built for Pier B's 58-m extension.
-Construction works were scheduled to start in May but were re-scheduled for September.
-Still, the project will be completed in time for season 2020.
+Construction works were scheduled to start in May but were rescheduled for September.
+The project was completed in 2020-Q1.

 In April 2019, GVHA (Harbour Authority) and NCLH (Norwegian Cruise Line Holdings Ltd) signed a 12-year guaranteed berthing agreement (to 2030).
 The deal provided NCL with a guaranteed berth (during port calls) at Victoria Cruise Terminal's Pier A South.